The vast majority of ageing Aussies want to stay in their own homes for as long as they can.

 - Can choose the level of care and provider.

 - Have the flexibility to change your mind at any time.

-Equity release is a specialist area and all the products, including the reverse mortgages, have different features and varying applications.
-While there is some good information available on ASIC’s MoneySmart website and others such as Canstar, understanding which product is the best for your situation and needs is difficult, and the services of a qualified professional experienced in equity release and retirement income planning is recommended.
+Equity release is a specialist area and all the products have different features and varying applications.
+While there is some good information available on ASIC’s MoneySmart website and others such as Canstar, understanding which product is the best for your situation and needs is difficult, and the services of a qualified professional experienced in reverse mortgages and retirement income planning is recommended.

 Smooth Retirement Pty Ltd is an independent service providing expert guidance in equity release and retirement income planning Australia-wide.
 ABN: 46 619 010 445; AFSL 510015; Australian Credit Licence: 510015; smoothretirement.com.au; firstname.lastname@example.org; 1300 510 015.